xperimex/xperimex.github.io/_posts/2022-08-06-panorama-homography.md

 <p>If you take a photo of two existing photos, you get one photo that unites the two together.
 If we can find out the right way to take the photo such that the overlap is correct, we get a panorama.</p>
 </center>

 There are other ways to reproject images to make other mosaics with the own benefits and downsides, but this is what we'll use for now.
 Benefits with this type of mosaics?
 They are (relatively) easy and fast(er) to compute.
 Downsides?
-We can only take panoramas up to 180° wide.
+Since we are projecting onto a plane like this, we can only take panoramas up to 180° wide (can you see why?).

 ## One Slight Issue…